Part 2: Recapping the coding agent

 wget https://raw.githubusercontent.com/alexeygrigorev/workshops/refs/heads/main/coding-agent/tools.py

 The downloaded file is intentionally generic.
-It does not know about skills, commands, OpenCode, or Claude Code.
-Keeping those pieces separate lets us add skills without touching the file operations.
+It doesn't know about skills, commands, OpenCode, or Claude Code.
+That separation lets us add skills without touching the file operations.

 The fuller prototype tools